You’ll find I’ve changed a bit.

 You OK Nicko, he typed, you getting on OK?

 ‘I’m fine.’
+I looked down: I was still holding the punnet of grapes.
 I felt a bit guilty telling him that I’d got a place at Uni, that I wanted to be a film producer, that Salford was great and I’d joined the skiing and snowboarding club.
 ‘We go to Chill Factore most weeks: it’s an indoor snow slope.
 Real snow.’

 I wish I could go skiing.